jordillonch/DeployBundle/README.md

 ### Rollback

-If there is a problem and you need to go back to a previous version you have to do 2 steps:
+If there is any problem and you need to roll back to a previous version you must to do 2 steps:

 1) Ask deploy for available versions to rollback.